dancju/udacimak-repos/README.md

 ## Usage

-Execute the script `download.sh` and course contents would be downloaded to the directory `data`, or run `udacimak render` manually for flexibility.
+Execute script `download.sh` and course contents would be downloaded into the directory `data`.

 ## Contribution